vestrel00/contacts-android/README.md

 [![Reddit](https://img.shields.io/badge/Reddit%20-Share%20with%20the%20community-ff4500.svg?style=flat&logo=reddit)](https://www.reddit.com/r/androiddev/comments/rz370s/i_dedicated_3_years_to_building_this_android/)
 [![YouTube](https://img.shields.io/badge/YouTube%20-Contacts%20Reborn%20+%20SAO-ff0000.svg?style=flat&logo=youtube)](https://youtu.be/NlRve_B1RA0)

-This library gives you a complete set of APIs to do everything you need with Contacts in Android.
+This library provides a complete set of APIs to do everything you need with Contacts in Android.
 You no longer have to deal with the [Contacts Provider][contacts-provider], database operations, and cursors.